dariusmehri/Social-Network-Bad-Actor-Risk-Tool/README.md

 ### Social Network analysis as a Risk Tool for Building Safety
 The idea behind this project is that previous bad behavior is a good predictor of future bad behavior, and that network ties to bad actors will be a useful tool to categorize high risk construction permits for audit or inspection.

 The Department of Buildings issues approximately 300,000 building permits a year, a number of these permits will result in illegal work.
 Each construction permit contains the names of the actors working on the project.
-These include the owner, architect or engineer, contractor and filing representative company.
+These include the owner, architect or engineer, contractor and the filing representative.
 Each permit produces a network of actors working at a building in New York City.

 A bad actor list is generated based on previous illegal work or dispositions.

 This project had two steps.
-1) Among the list of known bad actors, creating a "bad actor" ranking system from.
+1) Among the list of known bad actors, creating a "bad actor" ranking system.
 2) Rank the most recent permits as high or low risk based on the "badness" rank of the actors working on the project (see below measures)

 ### Risk Tool Measures:
 #### Transactional